berlioz-the/benchmark-addr-traditional/README.md

 ### Running Locally
 We need a single script *"run-local.sh"* to bring up the entire application locally on the computer.
-Once the script is execute the application should be up and running, database - initialized.
+Once the script is executed the application should be up and running, database - initialized.
 Should also allow incremental changes to the code to be applied.

 ### Running In The Cloud
-We need a single script *"run-local.sh"* to deploy the entire application in the cloud.
+We need a single script *"run-local.sh"* to deploy the entire application in the cloud (GCP + GKE).
 Should deploy to a blank GCP Project.
+Deployment service account is already created and path to credentials file specified by **APP_GCP_CREDENTIALS_PATH**.
 Should also allow incremental changes to the code to be applied.

 ### CI/CD
 The CI/CD pipeline is implemented using CircleCI.